by Texas Homesteader ~

 You’d think that would offer some level of water-safety comfort, right?
 But that report is very difficult for me to decipher.

-Plus by the time the email comes and we’re able to review the test results, RancherMan says the water quality report is generally 3-6 months old already!
+Plus by the time the water sample is taken, sent to the lab, tested, reported & our email comes and we’re able to review the test results, RancherMan says the water quality report is generally 3-6 months old already!